Books are like maps.

 There’s tons of helpful content provided here.
 You can choose from 7 different levels with hundreds of paragraphs in each.
 Every paragraph has audio that will help with your pronunciation.
 You can choose to hide the script so you can listen before or after reading it.

 The paragraphs are short and basic.
-It’s a perfect app for those of us in a rush.
+It’s a perfect app for those of us in a rush, as well as for those who are learning English for beginners.

 It kills two birds with one stone by helping you with reading and listening.